networkteam/Networkteam.Neos.PencilCase/README.md

               tagName: span
               attributes:             # are fixed when set in config
                 class: 'highlight'
-                styles:
+                style:
                   background: violet
               editableAttributes:     # will be editable inside ckEditor
                 id: true              # set a custom anchor inside your copytext
                 data-test: true       # add information to certain parts of copytext
                 title: true           # native tooltip
 ```